uniquelipu/Image-editor/README.md

 # PixelArtEditor
-A simple Android image editor project.
+A simple image editor project for android done by Abinash Giri.

 ## NOTICE
 For some reason, development is temporarily suspended.